jedisct1/draft-denis-tls-aegis/draft-denis-tls-aegis.md

 - a 128-bit tag length
 - `sn_key`, as defined in {{!RFC9147, Section 4.2.3}}
 - `ciphertext[0..16]`: the first 16 bytes of the DTLS ciphertext
-- `nonce_len`: the AEGIS nonce length, either 16 or 32, depending on the chosen AEAD algorithm.
+- `nonce_len`: the AEGIS nonce length, either 128 or 256 bits, depending on the chosen AEAD algorithm.

 A 48-bit mask is computed as follows: